What is family law in Australia?

 • Do you understand your legal rights and obligations in your situation?

-• What outcomes are most important to you (e.g. children's wellbeing, financial security)?
+• People often consider which outcomes are most important to them (e.g. children's wellbeing, financial security)?

 • Are there time limits for taking action?